solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 Here is where you can spcify artifacts from the build process to be stored in the S3 bucket.
 These can then later on be used in deployments to other Amazon Services or other services that can download from S3.

-### cache-section
+### cache-section and how to configure a cache for Maven repository

-As we all know, Maven tends to download half of the internet to do a build.
+Notoriously, Maven tends to download half of the internet to do a build.
 To speed up builds we should setup a cache.
-See the [Cache for Maven repository](#cache-for-maven-repository) section to see how to set it up.

 In the *cache*-section of the buildSpec we define the path for the local Maven repository to cache.

+There is a good guide on how to specify the cache for the CodeBuild Project: [https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/](https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/)

+Basically all you do is specify a AWS S3 bucket that should be used as the cache location and some additional information.

+There is one misleading part of information in the guide that I had some issues while enabling the cache:
+You will get this error if you specify the Cache path prefix to be `cache/archives/`:

+`Invalid cache: location must be a valid S3 bucket, followed by slash and the prefix`

+The correct form is `/cache/archives/`.

 ## Secrets